Lina492375qW1188/simulating-Langevin-dynamics/README.md

 # SINGLE_MD
 A demonstration of molecular dynamics simulation of single particle based on Verlet algorithm, in which more than one noninteracting particle is possible.
+The algorithm is based on the verlet algorithm proposed in the paper "Accurate sampling using Langevin dynamics", Giovanni Bussi and Michele Parrinello, Phys.
+Rev. E 75, 056707 (2007).